manwar/perlweeklychallenge-club/challenge-213/james-smith/README.md

 [< Previous 212](https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-212/james-smith) |
 [Next 214 >](https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-214/james-smith)

-# The Weekly Challenge 213
+# The Weekly Challenge 213 - Another one rides the bus!

 You can find more information about this weeks, and previous weeks challenges at: